How to Visit Casa Terracota Villa de Leyva, Colombia

-Everything is made of clay from the furniture to the floors, with various artistic touches forged in metal throughout the home.
-Most of the metal figures in the house are animal representations.
 A pendant light in the form of a fish hangs over the kitchen sink.
 On the stovetop made of clay, each knob depicts a different insect.
-And the body of a dragon wraps around the dining room table to form a bench.
+And the body of a dragon wraps around the dining room table in the form of a bench.
 It’s clear that the creator of Casa Terracota had a vision for living as one with nature.

 History of Casa Terracota

 After that conversation, he developed a dream to use the four elements – earth, air, water, and fire – to transform the earth into a piece of architecture.
-He wanted to create an alternative way of living in touch with the surrounding environment.
+He wanted to create an alternative way of living that was in touch with the surrounding environment.

 The building of Casa Terracota took over 15 years to complete, beginning in 1999.